Backpackers Hostel Canada- HI Hostel Canada

 HI Hostel Membership

-You can purchase your HI membership online before you leave home or you can buy in person when you arrive in Canada.
-All hostels can sell you an International Membership which is valid worldwide for one year.
+You can purchase your HI membership online before you leave home or buy in person when you arrive in Canada.
+All hostels can sell you an International Membership, valid worldwide for one year.

 How To Book A Backpackers Hostel Online

-To research, available youth hostels in Canada go to the HI Canada hostels website.
+To find available youth hostels in Canada go to the HI Canada hostels website.
 I like their website and it’s easy to find your way around.
-You can make online reservations and cancellations for HI-Canada hostels, with no booking fee.
+You can make online reservations and cancellations for HI-Canada hostels with no booking fee.

-There are other backpacker hostels in Canada, privately owned and they don’t show up on the HI-Canada website.
+Other backpacker hostels in Canada are privately owned.
+They don’t show up on the HI-Canada website.

 Check out an independent booking site, like: